Diversity & Cultural Competence

 Diversity encompasses all those differences that make us unique, including but not limited to race, color, ethnicity, language, nationality, sexual orientation, religion, gender, socio-economic status, age, and physical and mental ability.
 Cultural competence is a process of lifelong learning that results in knowledge, skills, behaviors, and attitudes that allow us to interact effectively with others from different cultural backgrounds and it increases the ability of organizations to maximize the benefits of diversity from within their workforces.

 Every employee's unique perspective helps to shape the culture of the City of Roanoke as an organization.
-Each individual's unique gifts and talents enhance the public service experience of our citizens and coworkers.
-The purpose of the council is to communicate the importance of diversity, to act as diversity champions, to review and implement best practices, and to identify the needs of customer/citizen groups.
+Each individual's unique gifts and talents enhance the public service experience of our residents and coworkers.
+The purpose of the council is to communicate the importance of diversity, to act as diversity champions, to review and implement best practices, and to identify the needs of customer/resident groups.

 Setting Up Success